VibeHarboe/Data-Manipulation-in-SQL/sql/README.md

   * Multiple CTEs layered to calculate per-season high scoring patterns
   * Dual CTEs to extract both home and away team names for matches
   * CTE-driven match outcome tagging for specific teams (e.g. Manchester United in 2014/2015)

+* [05_window_functions.sql](05_window_functions.sql) – This file showcases a wide range of window function techniques using both football match and Olympic medal data.
+Covered concepts include:

+  * OVER() for global aggregates across all rows (e.g. overall average goals)
+  * RANK() and DENSE_RANK() to rank leagues and athletes within partitions
+  * PARTITION BY to group calculations across seasons, countries, or months
+  * NTILE() to split athletes or events into equal-sized buckets for tiered analysis
+  * LAG() and LEAD() to compare past or future champions and medalists
+  * FIRST_VALUE() and LAST_VALUE() to capture anchor points in sorted partitions
+  * SUM(), AVG(), and MAX() combined with ROWS BETWEEN frames for:
+      * Running totals (e.g. cumulative goals)
+      * Moving averages (e.g. medal trends)
+      * Moving max values (e.g. per-athlete medal peaks)
+      * Sliding aggregations over countries and time